ghmer/go-tiny-mfa/README.md

  4. The api offers an endpoint to generate a QRCode for a user.
 Use this to let the user register their secret key in an Authenticator App
  5. The api offers an endpoint to validate a token.
 Send the token using a http get request to the api interface.
 The resulting json object contains the boolean result of the validation.

+## Access tokens
+tinymfa can be configured to validate access to its resources.
+Once activated, tinymfa checks for presence of the http header key 'tiny-mfa-access-token'.
+This must be either the root token created on installation, or the issuer token presented upon issuer creation.

 ## Already working
  - v1 api to CRUD issuers and users
  - validate tokens